 Hundreds of Nepali children still don’t have schools with adequate furniture, basic school supplies, art supplies, libraries, electricity, lighting, computers or playground equipment.

 Your donations can help us change that, but there’s still more to do.

-Supporting education in Nepal
+Supporting education, healthcare, and homebuilding in Nepal

 Schools: With the help of Kalamalka Rotary Club of Vernon, British Columbia, eight classrooms were completed at Devi Jal Kumari School in Aprik village.
 Students were able to move from the post-earthquake shelter school into new classrooms in 2018.